-With tighter fuel economy regulations, more and more car manufacturers rely on turbocharged engines.
-With a turbocharger, the vehicle can have a smaller engine and use less gas when coasting, idling or in stop and go traffic.
-When needed, a turbocharger kicks in and provides extra power.
+With stricter fuel economy standards, more and more cars come with turbocharged engines.
+With a turbocharger, the vehicle can have a smaller engine and use less fuel when coasting or in stop-and-go traffic.
+When needed, the turbocharger kicks in and provides extra power.

-Are turbocharged engines reliable?
-Do they require more maintenance?
-How long can a turbocharged engine last?
+What are the pros and cons of turbo engines?
+Do turbocharged engines require more maintenance?
 What should you watch out for when buying a used car with a turbo engine?
-Before answering these questions, let's start with the basics:
+Let's start with pros and cons:

 What does a turbocharger do in a car?

 The turbocharger is a power-boosting device attached to the vehicle's exhaust manifold.
 The turbocharger has two separate ports, exhaust and intake.
 The turbocharger shaft has small turbines installed on both ends of the shaft.

 is in the exhaust port, another turbine called compressor

 Hot exhaust gases rapidly exiting the engine spin the hot wheel turbine inside the exhaust port.

 The shaft transfers the rotation to the compressor (intake turbine or cold wheel).
 The turbocharger shaft spins at very high speeds.
 The compressor forces air under pressure into the engine intake (forced induction).

 In many cars, the compressed air from the turbocharger first passes through an intercooler to cool it down and increase its density and then enters the engine intake.